k-papadakis/geospatial-labs/lab6/README.md

     --outdir predictions/myconfig
 ```

-To create a confusion matrix on the validation set you can run the provided modified `confusion_matrix.py` (Fixed non-existent argument in `nms_rotated` and non-working `--color-theme` option.
-Added plotting functionality with `seaborn`).
+To create a confusion matrix for the validation or training set, you can run the provided modified [confusion_matrix.py](confusion_matrix.py) (fixed in the [original version](https://github.com/open-mmlab/mmrotate/blob/main/tools/analysis_tools/confusion_matrix.py) an invalid argument in `nms_rotated`, a nonfunctional `--color-theme` option, added plotting functionality with `seaborn`, and normalization is now done by row instead by column).
 For example

 ```shell
 python tools/test.py \